Gordon Schildenfeld

-Gordon Schildenfeld (born 18 March 1985) is a Croatian retired footballer who played as a centre-back.
-He was capped 29 times for the Croatia national team.
+Gordon Schildenfeld (born 18 March 1985) is a Croatian football manager and former player who played as a centre-back.
+Schildenfeld is the manager of the HNK Vukovar 1991 in the second tier of Croatian domestic football.

 Club career

 Šibenik

 Schildenfeld began playing football at his hometown club HNK Šibenik.
 The club's then manager Stanko Mršić gave him his senior debut at age 16 against Kamen Ingrad.
 In the 2005–06 season, Schildenfeld helped Šibenik win promotion to the top flight.

 Dinamo Zagreb

 Midway through his first season in the Croatian first division, the country's top clubs Dinamo Zagreb and Hajduk Split became interested in signing Schildenfeld and his Šibenik teammate Ante Rukavina.
 It first seemed likely that Schildenfeld and Rukavina would move to Hajduk together, but then Dinamo entered the race for the two players.
 In the end, on 2 January 2007, Schildenfeld moved to Dinamo while Rukavina joined archrivals Hajduk.
 Despite only having five months of top-flight experience at the time, Schildenfeld quickly managed to establish himself as a regular at Dinamo and helped the club winning both Croatian league and cup titles, also netting the crucial away goal against Slaven Belupo in the second leg of the cup final.

 In the first part of the 2007–08 season, Schildenfeld was also one of the regulars in Dinamo's UEFA Champions League and UEFA Cup campaign, appearing in five Champions League qualifying matches and four UEFA Cup matches before the club was knocked out of the latter competition in the group stage.
 Schildenfeld became an unlucky figure in Dinamo's 2–1 defeat at Norwegian side Brann in their second match in the UEFA Cup group stage, causing a penalty and being sent off for a professional foul in the final moments of the first half.
 He missed the last two group matches, against Hamburger SV and Rennes, because of the red card.